zj5559/Meta-Updater/README.md

 ## Models and Results
 * **Models:**

-Please put the models into the project according to the folder order in the following link.
+Please place the models into the corresponding locations of the project according to the folder order in the following link.

 [[Baidu Yun](https://pan.baidu.com/s/16Eqpi0AXuI8z55vy9y2iFg)] (a1ca)